Who is Dave Roberts?

 In 2011, his third book, 32 Programmes was published and was shortlisted for the William Hill Sports Book of the Year.
 Sad Men, the tale of Dave's disastrous attempts to climb the advertising ladder came out in March 2014.

-His next book, Home and Away, comes out this August and tells the story of coming back to the UK after 35 years and finding that everything has changed - including his football team, who have suddenly become successful.
+His new book, Home and Away, came out in August 2016 and tells the story of coming back to the UK after 35 years and finding that everything has changed - including his football team, who have suddenly become successful.

 His loves (aside from his family) include Bromley Football Club, the music of Saint Etienne, Eastenders and Golden Retrievers.

 His favourite books are Our Man in Havana by Graham Greene, The Adventures of Goodnight & Loving by Leslie Thomas, Rain Men by Marcus Berkmann and anything by Guy Bellamy.
 More recently, One Day by David Nicholls, The Drowning of Arthur Braxton by Caroline Smailes, and Wonder by RJ Palacio.

 Dave has three children: Hazel, who lives near Birmingham, and Billy and Frank, who live near Dave and his wife Liz in Leeds.

 If you're looking for the author of How the Church Corrupts the Message of Jesus or Red Moon Rising, you'd better try Google, since they're by a different Dave Roberts entirely.